Mohamed Nasheed: Resignation

+On 8 February, Nasheed's supporters held a rally after attending an MDP National Congress meeting.
+Police in riot gear and counter-demonstrators attacked them.
+Police dispersed the protest with batons and pepper spray, which Abbas Faiz, an Amnesty International spokesperson condemned as "brutal" and that it is an "outright human rights violations".

+A Commission of National Inquiry was established by Hassan on 21 February to investigate events that transpired from 14 January–8 February 2012, including the transfer of power.
+The commission's report on 30 August, ruled that the transfer of power was voluntary and the report was endorsed by many international organizations such as the United Nations and foreign countries like the UK and US.
+The MDP accused the report of being one-sided and protests followed.

 Post-presidency

-In the weeks following Nasheed's resignation, he requested that the Commonwealth of Nations threaten the Maldives with expulsion unless new elections are held.
-The Commonwealth supported Nasheed's call for early elections, calling on both Nasheed and Waheed to enter talks to arrange new polls before the year's end.

 Climate change activism

 A documentary about Nasheed's efforts to halt climate change, The Island President, was filmed throughout 2009 and 2010.
 It was directed by Jon Shenk, produced by Actual Films, and features a soundtrack with songs by Radiohead.
 The film won the Cadillac People's Choice Documentary Award at the 2011 Toronto International Film Festival and opened in New York City on 28 March 2012.

-The New York Times describes the film as "unabashedly pro-Nasheed" and "the biggest media event Mr. Nasheed could have hoped for" to publicize his cause.
-The film proved popular in the Maldives, with scalpers reportedly selling tickets at twice their value.
-The Island President received generally positive reviews from U.S. critics, holding a 98% "Fresh" rating at Rotten Tomatoes and a score of 72 out of 100 at Metacritic.
+Nasheed had called for the Maldives to invest in projects to mitigate projects to slow coastal erosion.
+He called for the debt restructuring to fund adaption measures, build embankments, and water breakers, saying the country would not be able to afford to protect islands without it.

 Nasheed spoke at the 2021 United Nations Climate Change Conference, demanding that world leaders do not compromise on the 1.5 °C climate target.
-He later criticised China for its role in the conference.
+He later criticised China for its role in the conference, saying that the country ignored the planet and the climate.
 In 2023, Nasheed's attendance of the conference was featured in the BBC documentary series Planet Earth III.
+In 2024, Nasheed became the Secretary General of the Climate Vulnerable Forum, an organization he helped create, and moved to Ghana to start work.

 2013 presidential election

 Nasheed ran for the presidency again in the 2013 election, which was mired by controversy as voting was delayed three times.
+Nasheed's manifesto highlighted plans to introduce a saving scheme for higher education, a student loan scheme, accommodation flats, an MVR 20,000 allowance for single parents and persons with special needs, and the elderly, and introducing 50,000 job opportunities.
 He won the first round with 45.45% of the vote, but fell short of the 50% needed for a majority.
-A scheduled run-off vote was cancelled after the Supreme Court annulled the results of the first round.
+A scheduled run-off vote was cancelled after the Supreme Court annulled the results of the first round due to irregularities.
 In a rescheduled second round vote, Abdulla Yameen secured 51.3% of the vote compared to Nasheed's 48.6%.
 Nasheed conceded defeat.